-No, really, we call our dog (who's name is actually Penny) our tiny gazelle because she is so ridiculously fast.
+No, really, we call our dog (whose name is actually Penny) our tiny gazelle because she is so ridiculously fast.
 She loses her mind while running, and as we learned fairly quickly when she was a puppy, she is a deceptively casual escape artist.

 From time to time, a door would be left open for a second too long, or a gate to the yard would be left unlatched, and our dear little dog would saunter outside.
 My husband or I would call her with a firm "Come here!" and be met with a blank stare.

 Any advances from us would be equally matched with a retreat from her.
 After a few tense seconds, an overwhelming fear begins to build that she is going to bolt.
-The knee jerk reaction is to approach the animal, but of course this turns into a fun game of "betcha' can't catch me!"
+The knee-jerk reaction is to approach the animal, but of course, this turns into a fun game of "betcha' can't catch me!"
 Naturally, this quickly escalates to Penny running at full speed into the street.
 She's an expert hand dodger as well.

-Eventually one of the following things would happen:
+Eventually, one of the following things would happen:

-- The stars would align and someone's grasp would match her ludicrous speed.
+- The stars would align, and someone's grasp would match her ludicrous speed.

-- A random stranger who had joined in our dog wrangling would charm her (Sidenote: What better way to make you look like a completely inept pet owner than if your dog will come to anyone BUT you).
+- A random stranger who had joined in our dog wrangling would charm her (Sidenote: What better way to make you look like a completely inept pet owner than if your dog will come to anyone but you).

 - She'd simply exhaust herself, give up, and allow herself to be captured.